R. J. Mitchell: Supermarine S.6B (1931)

 Mitchell opted to design an improved version of the S.6, whilst making as few changes as possible.
 The improvements that were made included a more powerful engine, and provision was made for such effects as the increase in engine-produced heat and extra torque, and the greater quantities of cooling oil and fuel required.
 The S.6B was a larger seaplane than the S.6, and had to be given a more efficient cooling system, and a stronger frame.

 The S.6B competed the course successfully, and won the 1931 race.
 As the Schneider Trophy rules included the stipulation that the contest would end when any one country managed to win the trophy three times in five years, the S.6B's victory won the contest outright for Britain.
 The aircraft went on to break the world air speed record when it reached a speed of 407.5 mph that year.
 Mitchell was awarded the Commander of the Most Excellent Order of the British Empire (CBE) on 29 December 1931 for services in connection with the Schneider Trophy contest.

 Type 224

 In 1930, specification F7/30 was issued for a fighter aircraft able to be used by both day and night squadrons.
 Mitchell's proposed design, the Type 224, was one of three monoplane designs made into prototypes for the Air Ministry.
 The final design incorporated an open cockpit, four Vickers machine guns, and a 660 hp Rolls-Royce Goshawk engine, along with a fixed undercarriage.
 Also included was an inverted gull wing, needed due to the demands of the engine's cooling system.
 The wing lacked flaps, a requirement for the aircraft to land at safe speeds.

-Unofficially named the Spitfire, the Type 224 first flew on February 1934.
+Unofficially named the Spitfire, the Type 224 first flew in February 1934.
 The aircraft looked clumsy, and was inefficient, in part because the cooling system failed to prevent the engine from overheating.
 The RAF decided that the Type 224's performance was unsatisfactory, and selected the Gloster Gladiator in preference.